The Centre, Bristol: 2015 remodelling for MetroBus

+2025 changes

+The fountains installed in 2000 were removed in 2025, together with their underground mechanisms which were described by the city council as beyond repair.
+This enlarged the flat area at the southern end, for use by pedestrians, events and food stalls.
+At the same time, the paved cycleway was replaced by black tarmac to reduce conflict between pedestrians and cyclists.

 Sites of interest

-As well as the Cenotaph, Magpie Park has a bronze statue by James Havard Thomas of MP Edmund Burke (1894) and had a statue of Edward Colston (1895, by John Cassidy).
+As well as the Bristol Cenotaph, Magpie Park has a bronze statue of Edmund Burke by James Havard Thomas (1894) and had a statue Edward Colston (1895, by John Cassidy).
 On 7 June 2020, the statue of Colston was pulled down during a Black Lives Matter demonstration, following the murder of George Floyd in the United States.
-A drinking fountain commemorates the 1893 Industrial and Fine Art Exhibition.
+The 1893 Exhibition fountain commemorates the Industrial and Fine Art Exhibition.

 St Mary on the Quay stands on Colston Avenue to the west of the park, and St Stephen's Church stands nearby to the east.

 The southern end of The Centre (the Centre Promenade) has a 1723 lead statue of Neptune, moved to The Centre from Temple Street in 1949 and now Grade II* listed.
-There is a modern water feature with fountains, and another stepped water feature leads down to a ferry landing stage at the current head of St Augustine's Reach.
-There is a busy taxi rank on Colston Avenue, near its junction with Baldwin Street.
+A stepped water feature leads down to a ferry landing stage at the current head of St Augustine's Reach.

-The Hippodrome stands to the west of the Centre Promenade on St Augustine's Parade.
+Bristol Hippodrome stands to the west of the Centre Promenade on St Augustine's Parade.
 Further north are the high-rise Beacon Tower and just west of this on Colston Street, Bristol's concert hall Bristol Beacon (both renamed in 2020, formerly bearing Colston's name).

-On Broad Quay, the former head office tower of the Bristol and West Building Society was repurposed in 2011 into a hotel and serviced flats.
+On Broad Quay, the former head office tower of Bristol and West Building Society was repurposed in 2011 into a hotel and serviced flats.

-The Centre is part of the College Green Conservation Area.
+The Centre is part of the College Green conservation area.